kedro-org/kedro/docs/source/04_user_guide/04_data_catalog.md

 #### Saving data to a SQL database for querying

 At this point we may want to put the data in a SQLite database to run queries on it.
-Let's use that to rank cars by their mpg.
+Let's use that to rank scooters by their mpg.

 ```python
 # This cleans up the database in case it exists at this point